almereyda/awesome-starred/README.md

 - [devhubapp/devhub](https://github.com/devhubapp/devhub) - TweetDeck for GitHub - Filter Issues, Activities & Notifications - Web, Mobile & Desktop with 99% code sharing between them
 - [hovancik/stretchly](https://github.com/hovancik/stretchly) - The break time reminder app
 - [lettier/movie-monad](https://github.com/lettier/movie-monad) - :tv: A free and simple to use video player made with Haskell.
-- [matthiasn/lotti](https://github.com/matthiasn/lotti) - a smart journal and behavioral monitoring app
+- [matthiasn/lotti](https://github.com/matthiasn/lotti) - Achieve your goals and keep your data private with Lotti.
+Our habit tracking app is designed to help you stay motivated and on track, all while keeping your personal information safe and secure.
 - [marktext/marktext](https://github.com/marktext/marktext) - 📝A simple and elegant markdown editor, available for Linux, macOS and Windows.
 - [GitSquared/edex-ui](https://github.com/GitSquared/edex-ui) - A cross-platform, customizable science fiction terminal emulator with advanced monitoring & touchscreen support.
 - [tmstieff/Woke](https://github.com/tmstieff/Woke) - A native multiplatform desktop REST client with grand ambitions and limited scope